Parasol Stars: Release

-Unlike many other games in the series, Parasol Stars was never released to arcades - it was originally developed for the NEC PC Engine, and later converted to a number of other home systems.
-Parasol Stars was misreported as being the third coin-op in the Bubble Bobble series by many magazines at the time, and there are rumours about prototypes for an arcade version.
+Unlike many other games in the series, Parasol Stars was never released to arcades - it was originally developed for the PC Engine, and later converted to a number of other home systems.
+Parasol Stars was misreported as being the third coin-op in the Bubble Bobble series by many magazines at the time, and there are rumors about prototypes for an arcade version.
 Taito has officially stated that an arcade game was never produced.
-Mick West (who was the programmer of the Amiga and Atari ST versions) said that they ported the game directly from the PC Engine by playing it and that he did not know anything about an arcade version.
+Mick West (the programmer for the Amiga and Atari ST versions) said that they ported the game directly from the PC Engine by playing it and that he did not know anything about an arcade version.

 The game was released in limited quantities in North America for the TurboGrafx-16 by Working Designs.
 The Amiga, Atari ST, NES, and Game Boy versions were produced by Ocean Software and published exclusively in Europe in 1992.
 A ZX Spectrum port was planned, but later cancelled.
 The game was also planned for the Commodore 64, but was cancelled as well.
 Ocean initially explained that the developer's computer was stolen in a burglary, but it was later revealed that the game was scrapped after the freelance developer's wife destroyed said computer in a drunken rage, along with the backups of the work.
-The compilation release Bubble Bobble featuring Rainbow Islands for the Sega Saturn, Sony PlayStation, and PC was originally going to include Parasol Stars as well, but was dropped from the lineup mid-development.
+The 1996 compilation Bubble Bobble featuring Rainbow Islands for the Sega Saturn, PlayStation, and PC was originally going to include Parasol Stars as well, but was dropped from the lineup mid-development.